cyegon/phase-0-completing-assignments-learn-lab-gem/README.md

 ## Learning Goals

 - Install and configure the `learn-lab` gem.
-- Understand the steps needed to complete an assignment and submit it in Canvas.
+- Understand the steps needed to complete an assignment and submit it in Canvas..

 ## Introduction